This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 Near the foot of Talcott Mountain on the east bank of the Farmington River grows the largest tree in the state of Connecticut.

-When it was last measured in 2016 by the Connecticut Botanical Society this monumental American sycamore had a trunk 8.5 metres in circumference with a height of 30 metres.
+When it was last measured in 2016 by the Connecticut Botanical Society this monumental American sycamore had a trunk 28+ feet in circumference with a height of 100 feet.
+Meanwhile, the canopy diameter was a little less than 131 feet

 The tree is named in tribute to Gifford Pinchot (1865-1946), a leading figure in conservation in Connecticut and the United States.